Investing in New York City

 In a very short time apartment residents at The Helena will be able to compost without leaving their homes.
 The new program being implemented at The Helena, at 601 West 57th Street, means that residents will be keeping their organic trash out of the landfills.
 The plan, as being thought out by The Durst Organization, is also supposed to be used in a brand new apartment complex currently being built next to The Helena.
 The program however is still in the planning stages and is set to launch at The Helena as a test.
-New York City is increasingly becoming a green city with sustainable buildings and programs such as these.
+New York City is increasingly becoming a with sustainable buildings and programs such as these.

 Residents of the new 32-story, 750 unit building will be able to throw their compostables like vegetable peelings, coffee grounds, and apple cores into a biodegradable bag and then toss this into a special communal bin in the building’s garbage room.
 The compost will then be turned into fertilizer instead of being heaped onto a landfill.
 Right now many residents in New York City must drag their compost to collection centers, like the ones found at farmers markets, or pay someone to pick it up.
 The Durst model seeks to streamline this process with the hopes that more residents will try composting.